Skip to Main Content

 Labor market icon showing three people Labor Market Conditions

-• The unemployment rate in South Carolina is currently at 4.7 percent, declining slightly by 0.1 percentage points in December, but up 1.7 percentage points from last year.
-South Carolina's labor force continued to grow, adding 2,600 workers during the month.
+• The unemployment rate in South Carolina is currently at 4.2 percent, declining slightly by 0.1 percentage points in February, but up 0.7 percentage points from last year.

 Housing Market icon showing a picture of a house Housing Market Conditions